oech3/awk/README.md

 ## State of the Repo

-The lexer is pretty much done; however, it should track the span of the tokens so we can produce contextual error messages in the parser, and it is also lacking a POSIX-compatibility mode (trivial).
-The parser is mostly done, although it probably has some rough edges, and the preprocessor is TBD; also, the Pratt routine is a bit spaghetti and should be refactored (trivial).
-The interpreter is also TBD; work on it will be started once we get good testing on the parser.
+### Lexer

+Pretty much done; lacking a POSIX-compatibility mode (trivial) and arena integration (trivial).

+### Parser

+Also mostly done; some bullet points:

+* Rough edges around error handling on expected tokens.
+* Preprocessor is TBD.
+* The Pratt routine is a bit spaghetti and should be refactored (trivial).
+* Missing getline expressions and command redirections (trivial).
+* We are working on test coverage and fuzzing.
+* It would be nice to reduce LOC; maybe we get rid of S-expr debug output.

+### Interpreter

+TBD; work on it will be started once we get good testing on the parser.
+Ideally, the design should be a bytecode machine or a JIT.
 Expect this to be a fast-paced repo.

 ## Contributing